 Make deposit reconciliation simple.Speak With a Specialist

 Does your business struggle to line up batch totals to bank deposits?
-Have you ever noticed a pending transaction sit in your queue for over a week?
+Have you ever noticed pending transactions sitting in your queue for over a week?
 Let us know about your experiences in the comments section below.